-The School is very proud of its community reputation as a place where young people can be given a chance to complete their education.
-We receive repeat referrals from local high schools and community organisations in addition to government agencies such as Dept. Juvenile Justice and Dept. of Family and Community Services.
+The college is very proud of its community reputation as a place where young people can be given a chance to complete their education.
+We receive repeat referrals from local high schools and community organisations in addition to the Department of Communities and Justice.